opendocsg/slw-judgments-backfill/2018_SGHC_177/report.md

 38     On top of all of this, the Accused’s relationship with Muruga was clearly not a deep one.
 The

 Accused had only known Muruga about two months before the arrest, and did not know much about Muruga as a person.
 It may be true, as submitted by the Defence, that not all details would be known between friends, but the level of ignorance shown by the Accused about Muruga, and the brevity of their relationship, put into significant doubt whether it could have been true that the Accused trusted or had reasons to trust Muruga.
-The relationship here was a far cry from the one in the case of _Khor Soon Lee v PP_ [2011] 3 SLR 201 for example, where the accused had a close personal relationship with the person who passed him the drugs and had trusted that person, whom he had known for about a year.
+The relationship here was a far cry from the one in the case of _Khor Soon Lee v PP_ <span class="citation">[2011] 3 SLR 201</span> for example, where the accused had a close personal relationship with the person who passed him the drugs and had trusted that person, whom he had known for about a year.

 39     Given all of these red flags, it would have been reasonable and expected that the Accused probe into what he was asked to do – yet, the Accused did not even check the contents of the bag.
 His failure to do so could only reasonably have been because he did in fact know or was wilfully blind to what was in the bag.
 Against these factors, the fact that the Accused was not expressly given any promise or indication of the amount he would be paid for the delivery on 18 February 2016, could not assist him.
 The evidence showed that the Accused’s explanation for his actions could not be accepted, and the presumption of knowledge was unrebutted.